detjensrobert/homework-2022-spring/cs475-parallel/project-5/report.md

 ## Runtime information

 These tests were initially run on `rabbit`, and were later re-run on the HPC cluster.
+The displayed data is from the HPC cluster,

 ## Data